 - 3 courses must be taken from at least three different disciplines including history, government, economics, sociology, anthropology, or humanities.

-- Senior Seminar (INAF 347) Senior Research Seminar in Asian Studies (offered traditionally in the fall semester; Spring 2024 in the 2023-2024 academic year)
+- Senior Seminar (ASST 4960) Senior Research Seminar in Asian Studies (offered traditionally in the fall semester; Spring 2024 in the 2023-2024 academic year)

 - 2 electives (any discipline except language)

 - Coursework should reflect a diverse study of Asia.

 - Candidates must complete the Senior Seminar (ASST 4960) during the fall semester of their senior year.
 Candidates will prepare their thesis in this course.